Affiliate links on Android Authority may earn us a commission. Learn more.

 YouTube is gradually rolling out handles to all channels over the coming weeks.
-You will receive a notification in YouTube Studio and via email when it’s your time to choose yours.
+You will receive a notification in YouTube Studio and via email when it’s time to choose yours.

 For most channels, if you already have a personalized YouTube URL, it will automatically become your handle.
 Whether you have a customized URL or not, you can change your handle or select one once you’re notified.
-Note that your preferred handle may not be available in some instances, so that you can choose another option.
+Note that your preferred handle may not be available in some instances, so you can choose another option.

 Can I change my existing YouTube Handle?